Please find below, two bios, one short, one detailed.

 In 2009 Rodge began collaborating with a new, independent Glasgow-based publisher called Cargo, run by Mark Buckland, an ex-student of Rodge’s, who had recently graduated and immediately set up business with a number of Strathclyde students working as his interns.
 Mark approached Rodge to be Editor on a new book of short stories by the younger generation of Scotland-based writers, but including writers who had come to Scotland from as far apart as Zimbabwe, South Africa, Bulgaria and even England.
-This international book was conceived in the independent tradition and commissioned new work from 19 of the most promising writers in the country.
+This international book commissioned new work from 19 of the most promising writers in the country.
 The authors went on an extensive tour across the country throughout 2010 taking in everything from major festivals to tiny library readings, and the collection was also released as an audio book in association with highly regarded Scottish independent label Chemikal Underground.
 Irvine Welsh called The Year of Open Doors ‘a very important book…a genuine breakout collection’, The List magazine called it an ‘immaculate collection’ and the review in The Scotsman said: “Cargo Publishing has taken a risk here…[it] has paid off in spades.
 Deserves to be read.
 And recommended.”

 The Year of Open Doors, which also includes an Introduction by Rodge, features the following writers: Alan Bissett, Nora Chassler, Sophie Cooke, Jason Donald, Kirstin Innes, Doug Johnstone, Kapka Kassabova, Helen Lynch, Anneliese Mackintosh, Duncan MacLean, Kevin MacNeil, Daibidh Martin, Micaela Maftei, Aidan Moffat, Colette Paul, Suhayl Saadi, Tawona Sithole, Allan Wilson and Ryan Van Winkle.